 Frequently asked questions

-Atlassian Intelligence Create Incidents from Alerts analyzes incoming alerts from monitoring tools to spot patterns and help escalate actual problems into formal incidents.
-It aims to reduce manual work and speed up the initial detection and triage phase of incident management, addressing alert fatigue and slow manual processes.
+Atlassian Intelligence create incidents from alerts analyzes incoming alerts from monitoring tools to spot patterns and help escalate actual problems into formal incidents.
+It aims to reduce manual work and speed up the initial detection and triage phase of incident management, addressing alert volume and streamlining manual processes.

-While it offers AI-assisted incident creation that requires human review, full hands-off automation is possible through configuring "if this, then that" Automation for Jira or Incident Rules.
-These rules must be set up by an administrator to define specific conditions for automatic incident creation.
+While it offers AI-assisted incident creation that includes human review, full hands-off automation is possible through configuring "if this, then that" Automation for Jira or Incident Rules.
+These rules are set up by an administrator to define specific conditions for automatic incident creation.

 Share this post